25+ Tips For Managing Your Memorabilia

 Capture the Story

 Don’t forget to write down the story behind it!
-So often we have heirlooms that get stored but not shared!
+So often we have heirlooms that get stored but not shared.
 Make sure future generations understand why it was important enough to save! – Caroline Guntur of OrganizingPhotos.net

 So often, the story is the most important (valuable) part of memorabilia.
 It might be just a plain old shirt or serving dish, but if the story that makes it special to your client is preserved (and I like to do that with a picture of them holding, wearing, or using the item) then that makes it more special to future generations.
 Sometimes just documenting the item and the story is enough, and sometimes it makes it special enough to keep the item around.
-For example, my parents have a wooden chair that’s kind of plain & not super comfy or useful.
+For example, my parents have a wooden chair that’s kind of plain and not super comfy or useful.
 But we know it’s the Evans chair, and that it’s been in our family for almost 200 years.
 My dad knows who made it, and who had it in their homes, the whole way down.
-By itself, the chair would get sold through an antique auction, but now with the story attached, it’s one of the most special pieces our family has. – Kathy Rogers of Baltimore Photo Solutions
+By itself, the chair would get sold through an antique auction, but now with the story attached, it’s one of the most special pieces our family has. – Kathy Rogers of Photo Organizing Coach

 Writing or telling someone the story behind the memory.
 Preparing to do a ritual around being able to let go and Keeping the best of the best. – Kim Tremblay of Space for You